haurisC/projecthumanrepo/documentation/AUTH_IMPLEMENTATION.md

 - `password_hash`: Securely hashed password
 - `created_at`: Account creation timestamp
 - `is_active`: Account status
+  `is_verified` : This is the database column for email verification.
+  `email_verification_token`: This is the token database storage

 **Validation Rules:**
 - Username: 3-80 characters, alphanumeric + hyphens/underscores